maciekgajewski/CloserLookAtUB/presentation.md

 ```

 ???

+When an evaluation of an expression writes to a memory location and another evaluation reads or modifies the same memory location, the expressions are said to conflict.
+A program that has two conflicting evaluations has a data race, unless:

+* both evaluations execute on the same thread or in the same signal handler, or
+* both conflicting evaluations are atomic operations (see std::atomic), or
+* one of the conflicting evaluations happens-before another (see std::memory_order)

+If a data race occurs, the behavior of the program is undefined.

 Compiler is allowed to ignore any intermediate state of 'x', as long as the final, observable effect is the same.
 What would happen to a hi prio thread observing 'x'?
 It would not see the expected, intermediate values (7, 666, 0..c)
 "Compiler compiles only one thread at a time" (Herb Sutter, "atomic<> weapons")